top of page

 “Dr. MacGill and I are here to help you,” stated Dr. Mead.

 The young woman winced at the extent of her injuries.
-Some wounds required stitches?
+Some lacerations required stitches?
+Was that the same as saying wounds?
 No wonder it hurt to move!

-Dr. Mead continued, “We can’t guarantee that you will ever recover your memory loss.
-Based on your ability to retain new information and that we found no lesions in your brain, you appear to have a psychogenic-based amnesia.
-This means that you could eventually remember your personal information, over time.
+Dr. Mead continued, “We can’t guarantee that you will ever recover your memory.
+Based on your ability to retain new information and the fact that we found no lesions in your brain, you appear to have psychogenic-based amnesia.
+This means that you could eventually remember your personal information over time.
 Though there might be some gaps.”

 “You said I had a concussion?”
 When the doctor nodded, the young woman tipped her head down, thinking over what she’d been told.
 Shrewdly reading between the lines, she finally looked up again and stared steadily at the doctors and stated.
 “But you don’t believe that is what’s causing my amnesia.”

 Dr. Mead briefly exchanged startled glances with Dr. MacGill, clearly astounded by how accurately the young woman had evaluated her situation.
-Coming to a decision, Dr. Mead answered.
+Coming to a decision, Dr. Mead answered, with no attempt to soften the blow.
 “No. Your concussion is mending nicely and left no permanent physical damage.
-We doubt that is the cause of your amnesia.
-We believe it more likely your loss of memory is trauma based and likely repressed.”
+We doubt that is the reason for your amnesia.
+We believe it more likely your loss of memory is trauma-based and likely repressed.”

 Abruptly, Dr. MacGill’s mellow voice barked, “What’s your name?”